olson-sean-k/decorum/README.md

 certain values like `NaN`, `INF`, and `-INF`.
 They will panic if an operation or conversion invalidates these constraints and checking is enabled.

-Constraint checking can be toggled with the `enforce-constraints` feature.
-This is useful if code would like to enforce constraints for some builds but not others (e.g., debug vs. release builds).
-Constraint checking is enabled by default.
-If checking is disabled, `from_raw_float` will never panic.

 ## Conversions

 Proxy types are used via conversions to and from primitive floating point